2014 NBA playoffs: NBA Finals

 The 2014 NBA Finals were notable for several things.

-For the first time since 1998, there would be a rematch of last year’s finalists.
+For the first time since 1998, there would be a rematch of last year's finalists.
 In this case: the Miami Heat and the San Antonio Spurs met for the second consecutive season.

 This was the first NBA Finals under commissioner Adam Silver.

 For the first time since 1984, the NBA Finals were played in a 2–2–1–1–1 format (the higher seed hosts Games 1, 2, 5, and 7, the lower seed hosts Games 3, 4, and 6).

 Game 1: The air conditioning at the AT&T Center broke, resulting in sweltering conditions.
 LeBron James left the game with cramps.

 Game 2: With the win, the Miami Heat extended their playoff road record to 16 straight playoff series in which they won a road game.

 Game 3: In the first half, the San Antonio Spurs set an NBA record for accuracy (in shots made).
-The Spurs won this game, and took a 2-1 series lead.
+The Spurs won this game, and took a 2–1 series lead.
 The Miami Heat, on the other hand, lost their first home playoff game of the season.

 Game 4: The Miami Heat lost consecutive postseason games for the first time since 2012.
-The San Antonio Spurs, on the other hand, took a 3-1 series lead.
+The San Antonio Spurs, on the other hand, took a 3–1 series lead.

 Game 5: Overcoming a double digit first quarter deficit, the San Antonio Spurs won the game and the NBA Finals four games to one.
-This was also the final game of the Miami Heat’s big three era.
+This was also the final game of the Miami Heat's big three era as LeBron would return to Cleveland for the following season.